 Field: Surface <x> Name

 This field is the name of a surface in the zone being conditioned by the radiant system.
-Only base surfaces (walls, roofs, floors) are valid.
-Window/Door surfaces and Internal Mass are not valid surface types for embedded radiant systems.
+Base surfaces (e.g., BuildingSurface:Detailed), door surfaces and internal mass are valid.
+Window surfaces are not valid surface types for embedded radiant systems.

 Field: Flow Fraction for Surface <x>